bilal2vec/L2/NOTES.md

 but this will recompute the backwards pass for all the graph above a topological sorting accumulates gradients for a before going further up the computation graph
 ```

+-   printing of tensors and graph
+-   combine 1,2,3,4d ops into one function

 ### wont do